Special Grant for Short-term Placements

 - The final amount of the grant can differ on the basis of the accessibility of the financial sources for the project, which means that not all students applying for a grant must be given a grant, or a grant in full.

 Those who are interested must first contact the preferred foreign institution/given workplace (central foreign department of the school and/or faculty/department) and agree on the conditions of acceptance.
 Consider all the essentials of study and life abroad, including the potential duty to pay tuition fees.

-The application form is submitted electronically (choose the item Special grant – Special grant short-term mobilities up to 30 days in 2019 in Choose programme).
+The application form is submitted electronically (choose the item Freemover – Special grant short-term mobilities up to 30 days in Choose programme).
 The following documents are obligatory attachments to the application form:

 - Letter of acceptance (scan) or any other document of acceptance (for example e-mail).

 - Learning/Training Agreement (you can find this in the section Documents) in a scanned version signed by the host institution and all the parties at MU (both the authorised person at the department/institute/faculty, or the foreign department of the faculty).
 The Training Agreement can be signed at MU only by the authorised person at the department/institute/faculty.

 - attach as a pdf document to the online application, appendix No. 1, max.
 300 words

 - state all the relevant (academic) reasons why you are applying for the grant, including information on already granted grants/applications for grants supporting the placement for which the student is submitting this application